Minimal spa room with massage table and chairs, architectural rendering meaning types workflow uses

 Where Architectural Rendering Is Used in Practice

-Renderings prevent costly misunderstandings and speed up the process of reaching an agreement among stakeholders with different technical backgrounds.
+Architectural renderings prevent costly misunderstandings and speed up the process of reaching an agreement among stakeholders with different technical backgrounds.
 This creates value.

 Architecture and Design Communication